 Some alcoholics do have to lose everything before they get better.
 But many seek treatment as soon as they feel they need help.
 It’s not necessary to wait until things are “bad enough” to ask for addiction therapy.

-7. Alcoholism Myth: If someone only drinks on weekends there isn’t a problem
+Myth #7: If someone only drinks on weekends, there isn’t a problem

 Alcoholics don’t have to drink every day in order to have an addiction problem.
 Heavy drinking is defined by the amount consumed and not the amount of days spent drinking.
 Men can be at risk if they drink more than 4 drinks a day or 14 per week.
 Women are considered at risk if they drink more than 3 per day or 7 drinks a week.